-Chair of Division: Samer Annous, Ed.D, samer.annous@balamand.edu.lb
+Chair of Division: Maureen Nicolas, Ed.D, maureen.nicolas@balamand.edu.lb

 Language of instruction: French/Arabic or English/Arabic

 The objective of the Bachelor degree is to prepare students to teach physical education and sports in schools and clubs in addition to directing sports activities at a professional level.
 This is based on the multiple knowledge sources that they acquire through the physical activities and sports taught at the department.